 Days on Market or DOM is a real estate statistic that can be very misleading for both homeowners and home buyers.
 On the surface, this is just the number of days a particular property has been listed on the multiple listing service (MLS) without being sold.

 Sounds simple, yes?

 Not so fast.
 For instance, 50 days on market could sound like a long time in a particular zip code, price range or dwelling type (single family home, condo, etc.).
 The same 50 days means something completely different in a different zip and price range.

 For example let’s look at all single family homes in the Scottsdale zip code of 85251.
-The average days on market *for that zip code and all homes overall* for the six months ending 3/23/2018 was 70.
+Let’s say you read that the average days on market for a zip code and all homes overall for the last six months is 70.

 Now let’s look at how price influences that number:

 - $200,000 to $300,000 DOM was 59